COVID-19: how is Africa coping?

 In a situation where nearly 800 million people on earth have to walk for kilometres every day for access to (often polluted) water, it is a challenge making basic hygiene facilities such as hand washing stations and toilets accessible to all.

-Together with our partners in Asia and Africa, we are continuing to work on access to clean drinking water for everyone: we are starting a new project in Vietnam, we scale up in Tanzania and work in Ethiopia in preparation to make the successful program in the slums of Addis Abeba, Adama and Awash also available in schools.
+Together with our partners in Asia and Africa, we continue to work on access to clean drinking water for everyone: we are starting a new project in Vietnam, we are scaling up in Tanzania and work in Ethiopia on a successful program in the slums of Addis Ababa, Adama and Awash also available in schools.

 What can you do?

 Do you want to help us invest the next million as quickly as possible?
-You can do so in more ways than you think…
+There are more ways than you think…

 Read more